 7 Things I Wish I Knew Before Becoming an Occupational Therapist

-Are you interested in becoming an occupational therapist?
+Are you or someone you’re close to interested in becoming an occupational therapist?

-After being a US-based occupational therapist for three years now and having worked in multiple adult settings, I want to share with you 7 things I wish I knew before becoming an occupational therapist.
+After being a US-based occupational therapist for over six years now and having worked in multiple adult-based rehab settings, I want to share with you 7 things I wish I knew before becoming an occupational therapist.

 This list isn’t meant to scare you away from becoming an OT!
 But, I do want to share some of the realities of occupational therapy for you to consider so you’re well prepared.
-Please note that these are based on my experiences working in the United States; your country may differ.
+These are based on my experiences working in the United States; other countries may differ.

 1. Being an occupational therapist can be stressful.